Tunstead, Norfolk

 Tunstead is a village and a civil parish in the English county of Norfolk.
-The village is 10.7 miles north north east of the city of Norwich, 15 miles south south east of Cromer and 129 miles north east of London.
+The village is 10.7 miles north-north-east of the city of Norwich, 15 miles south-south-east of Cromer and 129 miles north-east of London.
 Tunstead is 2.5 miles north of the settlements of Wroxham and Hoveton.

-The villages name means 'Farmstead'.
-'Hundred Hill' on Bradfield Common may mark the boundary with North Erpingham hundred rather than the meeting-place of the Tunstead hundred.
+The village's name means "Farmstead".
+"Hundred Hill" on Bradfield Common may mark the boundary with North Erpingham hundred rather than the meeting-place of the Tunstead hundred.